saurav-dhait/Plan-and-Execute-Agent/README.md

 ```

 ## Running the code
-- To run the project, execute the `main.py` script:
+- To run the project, execute the following command (make sure you are in the project directory):

 ```sh
 streamlit run app.py